mones-cse/s3-chunk-file-upload/README.md

-# ChunkVault
+# s3 chunk file upload

-ChunkVault is a React-based file uploader that enables chunk-by-chunk file uploads to AWS S3.
+`s3 chunk file upload` is a React & Node based file uploader that enables chunk-by-chunk file uploads to AWS S3.
 It features a modern UI with upload progress tracking and pause/resume functionality for both individual files and batch operations.
 It is not production-ready and is intended for educational purposes only.

 ## Features

 - 📦 Chunk-by-chunk file upload
 - 🚀 Concurrent file uploads
 - ⏸️ Individual and batch pause/resume functionality
-- 🗑️ Individual and batch cancel operations
+- 🗳️ Individual and batch cancel operations
 - 📊 Real-time upload progress tracking
 - 🎯 Default chunk size of 5MB
 - 🎨 Modern UI with Tailwind CSS